CPD News for Parents & Families

 During the 2017 to 2018 academic year the Cooperative Education and Internship Program worked with 496 students who worked full time and 49 students worked in our new part time internship class for a grand total of 545 students!
 These students worked with over 155 different employers during the year and some of the employers who hired the most VT students included DuPont, GE, WestRock, USG, International Paper, NASA, Cargill, Exxon Mobile, as well as many other large and smaller organizations.
 One of our former co-op and internship students said it best in this video: Luke_Farinholt.mp4

-If you are interested in speaking with the Program Manager, Dr. Kathryn Jordan, please contact her at firstname.lastname@example.org or by calling 540/231-6241.
+If you are interested in speaking with the Program Manager, Dr. Kathryn Jordan, email her or call 540-231-6241.
 She will be happy to answer your questions and get you or your student started toward a work experience as well.

 Gaining Experience Over Break